BitBagCommerce/SyliusAdyenPlugin/README.md

 BitBag is a software house that implements tailor-made eCommerce platforms with the entire infrastructure—from creating eCommerce platforms to implementing PIM and CMS systems to developing custom eCommerce applications, specialist B2B solutions, and migrations from other platforms.

 We actively participate in Sylius's development.
 We have already completed over 150 projects, cooperating with clients from all over the world, including smaller enterprises and large international companies.
-We have completed projects for such important brands as Mytheresa, Foodspring, Planeta Huerto (Carrefour Group), Albeco, Mollie, and ArtNight.
+We have completed projects for such important brands as **Mytheresa, Foodspring, Planeta Huerto (Carrefour Group), Albeco, Mollie, and ArtNight.**

-We have a 70-person team of experts: business analysts and consultants eCommerce, developers, project managers, and QA testers.
+We have a 70-person team of experts: business analysts and eCommerce consultants, developers, project managers, and QA testers.

-# Our services:
+**Our services:**
 * B2B and B2C eCommerce platform implementations
 * Multi-vendor marketplace platform implementations
 * eCommerce migrations